 The first Hawaiian Airlines Airbus A330-300F freighter has now been painted and is flying in full Prime Air livery.
 The first freighter is currently undergoing test flights at San Bernardino, CA.

-Hawaiian Holdings, Inc., the parent company of Hawaiian Airlines, Inc., today announced an agreement with Amazon.com, Inc. and its subsidiaries to operate and maintain an initial fleet of 10 Airbus A330-300 freighters starting in the fall of 2023.
+Hawaiian Holdings, Inc., the parent company of Hawaiian Airlines, Inc., previously announced in October 2022 an agreement with Amazon.com, Inc. and its subsidiaries to operate and maintain an initial fleet of 10 Airbus A330-300 freighters starting in the fall of 2023.

 Hawaiian will maintain and fly Amazon’s A330s under Hawaiian’s FAA air carrier certificate to move cargo between airports near the online retailer’s operations facilities.
 The initial 10 aircraft will enter into service in 2023 and 2024.
 The agreement also contemplates the ability to expand the fleet depending on Amazon’s future business needs.

 In preparation for service for Amazon, Hawaiian intends to establish a pilot base on the continental U.S., grow existing maintenance bases, and expand the hiring of pilots, mechanics, dispatchers, supply chain employees and others who will help support this new cargo operation.